 GoodCarBadCar.net is based just outside Halifax, Nova Scotia, Canada, in a little fishing/military village called Eastern Passage.
 GoodCarBadCar's team includes Timothy Cain, the site founder and sales analyst, and Steffani Cain, the behind-the-scenes manager of operations.
 (Click for staff info.)
 Appealing mainly to North Americans – 50% of GCBC's audience is in the United States, 25% in Canada – GoodCarBadCar.net attempts to incorporate as many unique forms of auto sales analysis as possible while also making space for weekly car reviews.

 GoodCarBadCar.net is commonly sourced by other media outlets.
-Below is a list of links to some media mentions.
+Below is a list of links, not remotely exhaustive, to some media mentions.
 If you wish to source GoodCarBadCar.net material or request an interview with Timothy Cain, please do not hesitate to get in touch.
 (Disclaimer: we do not necessarily endorse or support the beliefs and opinions of editorials which source GoodCarBadCar.net.)

 Fox Business - Why Toyota's C-HR Could Be A Bigger Win

 The Globe & Mail - Car Makers Hooking Us On Luxury